Sales of Goods Agreement

 - Services.
 Vendor shall use personnel that have the necessary knowledge, training, skills, experience, qualifications and resources to provide and perform the services under this Agreement and shall render the services in a prompt, professional, diligent, and workmanlike manner, consistent with applicable industry standards.

 - Goods.
 Vendor shall provide Goods that conform to the specifications or other descriptions stated in the Order.
-Such Goods shall be (i) fit and sufficient for the purpose intended, (ii) merchantable, (iii) consist of good material and ingredients, and (iv) be made with workmanship consistent with industry standards.
-The Goods provided by Vendor shall also conform to any statements made on the containers or labels or advertisements for such Goods.
+Such Goods shall be (i) fit and sufficient for the purpose intended, (ii) merchantable, (iii) consist of good material and ingredients, as communicated by the vendor, and (iv) be made with workmanship consistent with industry standards.
+The Goods provided by Vendor shall also conform to any statements or claims made on the containers or labels or advertisements for such Goods.

 - Pass-Through Warranties.
 If Vendor purchases or obtains any third-party products or services for Service Provider in connection with the provision of the Goods or Services hereunder, in addition to the foregoing representations, warranties and covenants, Vendor shall pass through or assign to Service Provider the rights Vendor obtains from the manufacturers or suppliers of such products (including warranty and indemnification rights), all to the extent that such rights are assignable.
 To the extent that such rights are not assignable by Vendor, Vendor agrees that Service Provider may assert or enforce any right Vendor may have to enforce such representations, warranties and covenants, or if such can only be enforced by Vendor under its own name, upon written request by the Service Provider, Vendor shall take all reasonable action requested by the Service Provider to enforce such representations, warranties and covenants.